Kernel regression in high dimensions: Refined analysis beyond double descent: Numerical Results

 Figures~\ref{fig-polykernel} and~\ref{fig-gaussiankernel} show results under the \emph{harmonic decay} setting for the linearization of the polynomial/Gaussian kernel, respectively.
 We observe that: 1) our error bound ${\tt{V}}_1 \asymp \frac{1}{d} \mathcal{N}^{n\lambda}_{\widetilde{\bm X}}$ exhibits the same trend as the true variance; 2) in this case, the variance dominates and we thus obtain a bell-shaped risk curve that first increases and then decreases; 3) as $\vartheta$ decreases, $\lambda$ increases and the peak point of the variance occurs at smaller and smaller $n$; 4) the bias monotonically decreases with $n$, which corresponds to our error bound for the bias at a certain $\mathcal{O}(n^{-2\vartheta r})$ rate in Theorem~\ref{promain} by taking $r=1$ as the used $f_{\rho}$ is smooth enough to achieve a good approximation error; 5) in our high-dimensional regimes, different kernels lead to the same convergence rates of the bias, which verifies our results but is different from those in classical learning theory.

 {\bf Risk curves on the real-world datasets:} Figure~\ref{fig-dd-year} shows the relative mean squared error (RMSE) of kernel ridgeless regression and its linearization in Eq.~\eqref{eqlinear} on a subset (1,000 examples) of the \emph{YearPredictionMSD} dataset averaged on 10 trials.
 Figure~\ref{fig-dd-mnist} shows the classification accuracy of such two methods on the \emph{MNIST} dataset \cite{L1998Gradient}.
 To evaluate the effectiveness of our error bounds, we plot the re-scaled ${\tt{V}}_1 \asymp \frac{1}{d} \mathcal{N}^{\gamma}_{\widetilde{\bm X}}$ with $\lambda = 0$.
 It can be found that, kernel interpolation estimator generalizes well due to the \emph{implicit regularization}, i.e., $\gamma \neq 0$, which also exhibits a bell-shaped risk curve as our theoretical results suggest.
 However, in Figure~\ref{fig-dd-mnist}, the risk curve monotonically decreases with $n$ on the \emph{MNIST} dataset \cite{L1998Gradient}, and at the same time kernel interpolation estimator and its linearization appear to generalize well.
 This observation may due to the \emph{implicit regularization} parameter $\gamma$ in Eq.~\eqref{eqlinear} (of $10^{-3}$ order on this dataset) that plays a fundamental role of ``self-regularization''.
+Accordingly, the proposed analysis provides access to the high-dimensional classification problem that may establish more involved behavior than double descent, despite a clear mismatch between real-world data and the technical Assumption~\ref{assum8m}, thereby conveying a strong practical motivation for the present analysis.